yunusemreemik/yunusemreemik/README.md

 <img src="https://github.com/yunusemreemik/yunusemreemik/blob/master/7LIp.gif" alt="Python-powered" width=203 height=55 margin-top=20 align="right">

 ### What I'm use? 🛠
-I'm crazy about this cominity.I prefer Python programming cause it has many options for setting programmers free.
+I'm crazy about this cominity.
+I prefer Python programming cause it has many options for setting programmers free.

 This repo is just the beginning version of unlimited career.